 Raucous and untamed, punk rock developed in the 1970s, the voice of a generation of rebels rejecting mainstream codes.
-One of punk's instigators and shapers, designer Vivienne Westwood (b.
+One of punk fashion's instigators and shapers, designer Vivienne Westwood (b.
 1941) has said that "It changed the way people looked. […] seeing if one could put a spoke in the system in some way.", Fashion – in the form of leather jackets, studded jewelry, and spiked hair – was key to changing ways of looking and thinking.
 And Westwood was a perfect model of disobedience.
 In one image (top left), from about 1977, she wore her "Destroy" T-shirt, circulating via fashion her stance against convention and authoritarianism, symbolized by a bold red swastika, a Queen Elizabeth portrait and an inverted image of Christ on the cross, bolstered by Sex Pistols lyrics.
-A sartorial manifestation of the punk politics of Westwood and her partner Malcolm McLaren, the T-shirt was sold, along with other items in their World's End brand, at Seditionaries, their iconic shop on the King’s Road (which had traded under various names and identities since 1971).
+A sartorial manifestation of the punk fashion of Westwood and her partner Malcolm McLaren, the T-shirt was sold, along with other items in their World's End brand, at Seditionaries, their iconic shop on the King’s Road (which had traded under various names and identities since 1971).
 This was a defining period for Westwood as a designer, setting in motion a prolific career that has merged design and activism in myriad ways.

-While less provocative than the anarchic T-shirts, bondage gear, and giant platform shoes, which are typical of her punk design repertoire, a snapshot of a smiling Westwood taken by Peter Cade in 1977 carried a potent message as well.
+While less provocative than the anarchic T-shirts, bondage gear, and giant platform shoes, which are typical of her punk fashion repertoire, a snapshot of a smiling Westwood taken by Peter Cade in 1977 carried a potent message as well.
 Cloaked in shadow on an anonymous London street, her simple black T-shirt spoke to Westwood's anti-consumerist message, epitomized in the 1970s by the DIY ethos of World's End, and today, by her fervent environmental activism.
 The message, according to Westwood, was ingrained from youth: "I was born in the war years when there was rationing, and I'm ever so glad I wasn't inundated with product all around me; things were precious, important.”
 But by the time Westwood moved south from her native East Midlands to the London Borough of Harrow at the age of seventeen, she would have been surrounded by clothing and other objects produced industrially in large quantities.
 The momentum behind this growth has never slowed, as today's large-scale fashion production attests.
 In the wake of current sustainability awareness and environmental issues, Westwood's message of discriminate purchase, of the worth of owning a few special possessions, has heightened meaning.
 This method of activism is personal and effective, reliant as it is on our choice and power as consumers.

 From early on Westwood supported sustainable fashion, today's widely held (albeit seldom practiced) design philosophy, to ease the impact of clothing manufacture on the environment.
 After all, fashion and textiles (after agriculture and oil) are the most polluting industry in the world, taking up heaps of resources and leaving waste behind.
 Many of Westwood's efforts today, as both a maker and activist, aim at preserving the environment.
 Whether by acting as a spokesperson for Greenpeace's 'Save the Arctic' campaign or protesting against fracking, she unleashes her inner punk demon.
 This includes her 2014 Christmas present to then prime minister David Cameron at 10 Downing Street and rocking up to his home in an army tank in 2015.

-Since her punk days, this radical spirit has characterized Westwood's fashion practice, which digs for meaning, of history, people and the world through construction and pastiche.
+Since her punk fashion days, this radical spirit has characterized Westwood's fashion practice, which digs for meaning, of history, people and the world through construction and pastiche.
 This was clear from her and McLaren's first London runway collection in 1981 titled 'Pirates', which set about "plundering history and the Third World".
 From there she's explored subjects as varied as Peruvian women (Buffalo Girls, A/W 1982-83) and the British Empire.
 In the late 1980s, Westwood's interpretation of British dress merged tradition with humor and shock-value.
 Viewing her work in museum archives today, one might find, for instance, tweed mixed with ancient Greek pornographic imagery.
 This search for knowledge to rethink accepted ideals unites her design practice and activism.

 Throughout her career, Westwood has spread her powerful messages via the fashion and print media.
 She expressed her disdain for conservative Thatcherism by impersonating the Iron Lady in a photograph by Michael Robert on Tatler's April 1989 cover.
 Widely disseminated on billboards during Fashion Week, the bold act is forever etched in history.